moj-analytical-services/rpackage_training/README.md

 It is beneficial for the data to be within the package as an .RData file which stores the data in a format native to R. Compared with keeping the data in a .csv file it:

 - Is faster to restore the data to R
-- Keeps R specific information encoded in the data (e.g. attributes, variable types).
+- Keeps R specific information encoded in the data (e.g. attributes, variable types)

 To create a nice .RData file:

-1. Create a sub-directory called 'data-raw' in your project Rstudio folder by running the command 'devtools::use_data_raw()'.
+1. Create a sub-directory called 'data-raw' in your project Rstudio folder by running the command 'devtools::use_data_raw()'
-2. Place the raw data into 'data-raw/'.
+2. Place the raw data into 'data-raw/'
 3. Create a new R script in 'data-raw/' which reads in the raw data and puts them into 'data/' as an .RData object:

         raw <- read.csv("directory_path/data_name.csv", check.names = TRUE)
         devtools::use_data(raw)
         rm(raw)

-- Save the script (e.g. as create_raw.R) and run it
+4. Save the script (e.g. as create_raw.R) and run it

 Now the folder 'data' will have been created that contains the object raw.RData